vijayseelan/AI-Kiddo-Latest/design.md

 | Blue        | #219ebc  |
 | Sky Blue    | #8ecae6  |
 | Deep Navy   | #023047  |

+> **Usage:** Use the primary (claymorphic) palette for main UI elements, backgrounds, and illustrations.
+Use the secondary palette for accents, highlights, and supporting elements.

 ### Palette Preview